 Since having our own kids, I’ve come to realize how many people think parenting is an unfortunate or even foolish choice (particularly if it involves more than two kids) – judging by the contemptuous tone and look of hardly-masked disgust as multiple strangers ask Julie and I, ‘Are ALL those kids yours?’

 It reminds me of a recently published book, ‘Selfish, Shallow and Self-Absorbed’ in which 16 people write compelling reasons for bypassing having kids.
+(At least, one of these 16 has since changed her mind.)
 They describe…

 - their traumatic experiences at the mercy of indifferent, abusive, or negligent mothers and fathers;

 - a gut feeling that they did not have what it takes to properly nurture children; and